A study of the impacts of wind farms on upland waders suggests the greatest impact of wind farms are during construction rather than their operation.

 In spite of adverse effects on densities of some species during wind farm construction, the study found little evidence for longer-term population declines in the years thereafter suggesting for the first time that wind farm construction can have greater impacts upon birds than wind farm operation.

-We offer a wide range of ornithological services.
+Acer Ecology offers a wide range of ornithological and ecological services.
 Our experienced ecologists can advise you on survey methodology, legal protection, mitigation options and the timing of development works.
-For more information call us on 029 2041 0036.Read the Full Article
+We are experienced in scoping and carrying out a range of ecology surveys to accompany planning applications for the renewable energy sector.